 Head Teacher and Deputy to monitor drop off and collection outside and stand by gates as parents and carers enter and leave the premises.
 Deliveries are to be left in the inner door area by delivery drivers.
 Delivery drivers should not enter the building beyond the electric doors.
 Deliveries are not to be signed for.
 Kitchen deliveries to be delivered directly through the kitchen entrance.
 Gloves should be employed when handling deliveries, packaging disposed of and hands washed immediately after the activity.
 Pupils are to use equipment provided by school rather than bringing personal equipment on site.
 Pupils are not to bring any toys, bikes or equipment from home at all and water bottles must be left in school and cleaned at the end of every day.
 Individual water bottles are now permitted to go between home and school in order to ensure they are thoroughly washed each day and refilled with fresh drinking water.
 Bikes and scooters may also be brought into school and left in the designated storage areas to support families walking/ biking/ scooting to school.
 Removable soft fabrics are removed from classroom spaces.
 Recommend that staff leave ID badges in school, rather than take home.
-The wearing of these is not compulsory for staff who feel that they would prefer not to wear them. communicated with staff team if appropriate.
+The wearing of these is not compulsory for staff who feel that they would prefer not to wear them.
+Communications from the LA are regularly shared with SLT by RA and communicated with staff team if appropriate.
 Homework and Home Reading Books: Risk of viral cross contamination Pupils, staff and families 2 4 8 M 'Homework Timetable' implemented from Reception upwards.
 This will involve the children being set a number of short activities throughout the week which do not involve the children writing on sheets and moving these between home and school.
 Children are encouraged to share their home learning through 'Seesaw' or 'Tapestry'.
 Reading books which are allocated to pupils weekly are to be quarantined for 72 hours before allocating to another child.
 Guided and whole class reading will be delivered with hard copy books in school.

-Pupils, staff and 2 4 8 Encourage all families to walk to school or use their own personal car. families Μ For those families who rely on public transport (very few SGFS families) speak to them individually about what can be done to minimise any risk.
-Advise parents about current guidance regarding mask use on public transport so that an informed decision can be made by parents/carers as to whether they use this mode of transport. • • • •
+School community exposed to potential risk Pupils, staff and 2 4 8 Encourage all families to walk to school or use their own personal car. while travelling to or from school families М For those families who rely on public transport (very few SGFS families) speak to them individually about what can be done to minimise any risk.
+Advise parents about current guidance regarding mask use on public transport so that an informed decision can be made by parents/carers as to whether they use this mode of transport.